QUICK ANSWER

 6. Don't sign anything at the first meeting unless you're sure.

-A good seller will give you 24 to 48 hours to finalize the listing agreement.
+A reasonable seller will give you time to finalize the listing agreement.
 Use that time to review it with your broker.
 First-deal anxiety makes people sign fast.
-Don't.
+Slow the paperwork down until it is right.

 Florida first home sale: the 7-stage process